 Dear Students and Families,

-Again, I warmly welcome you all back to WHMS for the 2018-2019 school year.
+Again, I warmly welcome you to West Hempstead Middle School for the 2019-2020 school year.
 It will be an exciting year for learning, growing, and getting to know each other.
-On that note, I strongly urge parents to attend our annual “Back-to-School” night on Thursday, September 27, at 7pm.
-This will be a great opportunity to meet me, your child’s team, and partner with us in ways that support your child’s learning.
-I wish all of you a wonderful last week of summer and a very successful start to the new school year.
+On that note, I strongly urge parents to attend our annual “Back-to-School Night” on Thursday, September 19, at 7pm.
+The evening is an invaluable opportunity to meet me, your child’s team, and embark on the partnership necessary to make the most of the school year.

 Sean K. Murray